databrickslabs/access-insights/azure/README.md

 ## Note

-* Ensure that the necessary IAM permissions are in place for Databricks to access the Storage Account and Event Hub.
+* Ensure that the necessary IAM permissions are in place for Databricks to access the Storage Account, Event Hub, and MS Graph.
+  - Service Principal requires *Azure Event Hubs Data Receiver* on the Event Hub Namespace
     - Refer to [Configure the Structured Streaming Kafka Connector](https://learn.microsoft.com/en-us/azure/databricks/connect/streaming/kafka#configuring-the-structured-streaming-kafka-connector) for additional help
+  - Service Principal requires access to read from the MS Graph
 * Adjust the log categories selected based on your specific monitoring requirements.
 * For detailed instructions on Azure Diagnostic Settings, refer to the official Azure documentation.
-* Adjust the asset bundle settings under `/resources` for specific deployment considerations
+* Adjust the asset bundle settings under `./databricks.yml`, and `/resources` for specific deployment considerations